mkauff1/mkauff1/README.md

 - 🔭 I’m currently working on a browser based game.
 - 🌱 I’m currently learning Spring.
-- 👯 I’m preparing to collaborate on a game called "StarFall".
+- 👯 I’m preparing to collaborate on a game called "Starfall".
-- 🤔 I’m looking for help with .Net.
+- 🤔 I’m looking for help with .NET.
-- 💬 Ask me about JavaScript, HTML, CSS, or JAVA!
+- 💬 Ask me about JavaScript, HTML, CSS, or Java!
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/matthew-kauff/
 - ⚡ Fun fact: I have jumped out of a plane 🪂